tiemvanderdeure/fungal_cultivar_TPCs/README.md

 ### alignment.fasta:
 Aligned ITS sequences for the barcoding analyses and the tree in Figure 1 of the publication
-* Number of colonies seqenced: 20
+* Number of colonies sequenced: 20

 ### sequences.fasta:
 Raw ITS sequences for the barcoding analyses and the tree in Figure 1 of the publication
-* Number of colonies seqenced: 20
+* Number of colonies sequenced: 20

 ## Reproducibility
 ### Phylogenetic trees